vherolf/cdp-parser-textual/README.md

 first change to root
 ```
-sudo -i
+sudo -s
 source venv/bin/activate
 ```
-run the script
+run the script (and wait a bit - scan can be up to 45 sec)
 ```
 python cdp-parser-textual.py
 ```